GoogleCloudPlatform/community/tutorials/dlp-hybrid-inspect/index.md

     -databaseUser "[DATABASE_USER]" \
     -secretManagerResourceName "[SECRET_MANAGER]"

-### Option 2: Scan a list of data sources provided in a JSON file
+### Option 2: Scan a list of data sources with parameters provided in a JSON file

 You can configure parameters including JSON file specifying a list of data sources to scan and what Cloud DLP hybrid job ID to use.
 Passwords are sent using Cloud Secret Manager to avoid exposing them through the command line.